Furairah3/healthConnect/README.md

 - **Volunteer:** Respond to non-critical cases and escalate when necessary
 - **Doctor:** Handle complex cases and provide verified medical advice
 - **Administrator:** Approve doctors, manage users, and monitor system activity
+### Role of Volunteers

+In HealthConnect, volunteers are not limited to healthcare professionals but also include community members who are passionate about helping others.
+In many rural areas, doctors may be unavailable or difficult to access, while volunteers are often present within the community.
+These volunteers provide basic health guidance, help patients understand their symptoms, escalate serious cases to doctors, and support local health initiatives such as awareness campaigns or blood donation activities.
+By including volunteers as a core role, HealthConnect reflects real-world rural healthcare dynamics and ensures that patients receive timely support even when professional medical resources are limited.

 ---